DieracDelta/blog/content/posts/vim_things.md

 ## What is vim and why should I use it? ##

+EDIT: my messy dots are [HERE](https://gitea.justinrestivo.me/jrestivo/neovim_dots/src/branch/master/init.vim)

 I've had people approach me and ask how to get started with vim.
 Based on my struggles with it, I've decided to write a guide describing my workflow.
 I ran through vimtutor four years ago, switched to and used spacemacs for about two years, then within the past year switched back to (neo)vim.

 First of all, I've gone with neovim.
 Neovim is basically vim but with nice async apis that you can play around with in languages other than vimscript (which is gross), like python or golang.
-From a user standpoint, you observe any visible differences.
+From a user standpoint, you shouldn't observe any visible differences.
+(EDIT: compiling head of neovim brings in a nice hover feature worth using)

 Now, let's get started.
 What is vim and why use it?
 Vim is a modal editor, meaning that it supports different modes one may switch between.
 It makes for speedier text manipulation than the more traditional editor (e.g. microsoft word) in multiple ways.
-This part isn't as interesting to me, so I won't spend anymore time on this.
+This part isn't as interesting to me, so I won't spend anymore time on it.
 Go run through vimtutor then come back.
 I'll write the rest of this assuming you're convinced that vim is a useful tool and want to use it for writing code.
 I'll talk about ways I've optimized my workflow through vim.
 Mostly this is an aggregation of stack overflow posts and other blog posts.

 ## Writing a config file for vim ##